Interpretation of Quasielastic Scattering Spectra of Probe Species in Complex Fluids: General Case

 \section{General Case}

-This section summarizes what $g^{(1s)}(q,t)$ and $g^{(1)}(q,t)$ actually reveal about particle displacements.
-Extended derivations have appeared previously in two earlier papers, refs \onlinecite{phillies2005a} and \onlinecite{phillies2012a}, and are not repeated here.
-For probe diffusion, the intermediate structure factor is always determined by the displacement distribution function, namely the average in eq \ref{eq:g1sandr} can be written as
+This section summarizes what $g^{(1s)}(q,t)$ reveals about particle displacements.
+The self part of the intermediate structure factor is determined by the normalized displacement distribution function $P(\Delta x, t)$, namely the average in eq \ref{eq:g1sandr} is